Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 ### Best Practices

+#### Never Use a Paragraph Element For a JSS RichText Component

 Using a RichText JSS element with a `tag="p"` prop causes issues when editing the element in Horizon.
 To be specific, Horizon will wrap your plain text inside a paragraph which results in nested `p` tags and an invalid HTML.
 For this reason it is suggested to use a block element that has no children restrictions like `div`, `section`, `blockquote`, etc.

+#### Use an Item ID Instead of an Item Path For Rendering Items Datasources

+When creating a rendering for a new Sitecore Component refrain from using paths as Datasources or inside GraphQL queries.
+Instead replace them with the corresponding Item IDs, so that renaming the items does not cause any issues later on.

 ### Custom Renderings Icons